volterraedge/terraform-provider-volterra/docs/resources/volterra_origin_pool.md

 Specify origin server with a reference to endpoint object.

 `endpoint` - (Required) Reference to an endpoint object.
 See [ref](#ref) below for details.

+### Custom Hash Algorithms

+Use hash algorithms in the custom order.
+Volterra will try to fetch ocsp response from the CA in the given order.
+Additionally, LoadBalancer will not become active until ocspResponse cannot be fetched if the certificate has MustStaple extension set..

+`hash_algorithms` - (Required) Ordered list of hash algorithms to be used. (`List of Strings`).

 ### Custom Security